huntdatacenter/docs/docs/coordination/agreements/overview.md

 [HUNT Cloud Data Processor Agreement Form](https://assets.hdc.ntnu.no/assets/agreements/hunt-cloud-processor-form.txt)(txt)

 We use information from the text file above to render the final data processor agreement.
-Please download the form, update the information and [send us](/contact) the text file for agreement rendering.
+Please download the form, update the information and send us the text file for agreement rendering in the data processor section of our [service desk](/service-desk/data-controller-orders/#new-data-processor-agreement).
 Click the "Clarification of the form fields" below for more information on each field.

 ::: details Clarification of the form fields